Center of Excellence in Urology & Men's Health

 The Clinical Mechanism of Action:

-1. Targeted Nerve Identification and Selective Desensitization: The surgeon isolates the dorsal nerve bundle to precisely identify the specific branches causing hypersensitivity.
-Using precision instruments, a calculated percentage of these peripheral nerve fibers is then selectively divided, which effectively reduces the overwhelming sensory input responsible for triggering the rapid ejaculatory reflex.
+1. Targeted Nerve Identification and Selective Desensitization: The surgeon carefully isolates the dorsal nerve bundle to identify the specific branches responsible for hypersensitivity.
+Using precision microsurgical instruments, a calculated portion of these peripheral nerve fibers is selectively divided.
+This reduces the excessive sensory input that triggers the rapid ejaculatory reflex.

 2. Reflex Threshold Elevation: By moderating the sensory signals, the biological 'trigger point' for ejaculation is raised.
-This means it takes more stimulation and time to reach the point of no return.
+This means more stimulation and time are needed to reach the point of no return — giving you greater control.

-3. Preservation of Function: Crucially, the main nerve trunks are left intact.
-This ensures that tactile sensation, erection quality, and the ability to feel pleasure and orgasm are fully preserved—only the *hypersensitivity* is eliminated.
+3. Preservation of Function: Importantly, the main nerve trunks remain intact.
+This ensures that normal tactile sensation, erection quality, and the ability to experience pleasure and orgasm are fully preserved.
+Only the *excess sensitivity* is addressed.

 Treatment Procedure